-Communications satellites enabled us to have in-flight telecommunications, high-speed network in the rural areas, cable TV and network programming; Positioning satellites powered us with the convenience of location-based services, allowed us to understand where we are and track movements anywhere on the planet; Earth observation satellites provided an ability to count, measure, and detect change across industries including agriculture, energy, mining, and urban planning, to name a few.
-These unique satellite capabilities helped create a globalized connected planet that drives our modern economies and helps each of us manage our daily lives.
+Communications satellites have enabled us to have in-flight telecommunications, high-speed networks in rural areas, cable TV and network programming; Positioning satellites have powered us with the convenience of location-based services, allowed us to understand where we are and track movements anywhere on the planet; Earth observation satellites provided an ability to count, measure, and detect change across industries including agriculture, energy, mining, and urban planning, to name a few.
+These unique satellite technology capabilities helped create a globalized and connected planet that drives our modern economies and helps each of us manage our daily lives.

 SpaceX started a private beta service in the Northern United States in August 2020 and a public beta in October 2021.
 The beta demonstrated that some users could reach download speeds of more than 210 megabits per second (Mbps) — faster than 95% of US connections, according to the speed-test provider Ookla1.
 SpaceX is preparing for commercial launch in 2022 and expected to boost production of both satellites and user terminals.
 Elon Musk has been promising that Starlink’s speeds will continue to increase and could reach 300 Mb/s later this year.
 In addition, the latency for Starlink is expected to drop to 20 milliseconds or lower, making the service capable of delivering a modern internet experience including streaming, collaboration, and gaming.
 Current Starlink terminals offer coverage over the entire United States, but the company plans to expand globally.

 Satellite Technology Allows for Precise Positioning & Navigation